Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 If you miss a dose of travoprost, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

-It is important that your doctor check your progress at regular visits to make sure that travoprost is working properly and is not causing unwanted effects.
+Your eye doctor will want to examine your eyes at regular visits to make sure that travoprost is working properly and is not causing unwanted effects.